Bottom line — you risk exposing credentials any time…

 Approach Number 4: Same as above, but with per-device Authentication

-But what if you need the device to prove that it’s really the device it says it is.
+But what if you need the device to prove that it’s really the device it claims to be?
 There are lots of ways, some simpler than others.
 For user-interactive flows, you can put up some GUI or a web page and make the user authenticate.
 You could install a cert on devices that it presents to a web service when negotiating mTLS.
 Or, you can run a script that:

 - Generates a signing certificate